chadwhitacre/openpath/2026/spitting-out-the-agentic-kool-aid/index.md

 snowstorm](https://triblive.com/local/regional/1-dead-in-18-vehicle-crash-on-i-79/)
 on Friday, spent the night at my inlaws' empty house (they're in Florida), and in the morning sought out an old Amish friend.
 I beached the car in three snow drifts.
 Three times Amish appeared to heave me out.
-The last one tried hitching his horse.
+The last tried hitching his horse to my car.

 ## Aaron's Table